 - Vaginal infection (Positive microscopy results showing bacterial or fungal growth)

 - Water retention (Pitting oedema as confirmed by doctor)

 - Hair loss (Diagnosed by doctor through widening part, or male-patterned baldness)

 - High levels of progesterone shown by blood tests

-In all cases, women should be proactive with maintaining hormonal balance before a prolonged, unhealthy variation leads to the onset of more serious conditions.
+In all cases, women should be proactive with maintaining hormonal balance before the onset of more serious conditions.

 Continue reading to learn more about progesterone tests in order to confirm the underlying cause behind hormonal imbalance symptoms.